jeantessier/united-federation-of-jean/README.md

 ## Installation

 Create a schema in [Apollo Graph Manager](https://engine.apollographql.com/).
-Copy `.env.template` to `.env` and replace the placeholder with your Apollo Graph Manager API key.
+Copy each `.env.template` to `.env` and replace the placeholder with your Apollo Graph Manager API key.

 ## Running It